Breaking News in the Field of Eating Disorders Research

 This week, researchers in the field of eating disorders announced ground-breaking results from a study that was a worldwide, collaborative effort amongst scientists, noted bloggers, advocates, clinicians, treatment centers, organizations, families, those who have suffered from anorexia nervosa, and more.
 The study, with results published in Nature Genetics on July 15, 2019, identified new risk factors related to the development of Anorexia Nervosa.

 Nearly 17,000 people with anorexia nervosa and over 55,000 control subjects from nearly 20 countries, contributed to the study.
 Eight significant genes, specifically eight loci, related to anorexia nervosa were identified.
-Explained by BioNinja, “DNA is packaged and organized into discrete structures called chromosomes A gene is a sequence of DNA that encodes for a specific trait (traits may also be influenced by multiple genes) The position of a gene on a particular chromosome is called the locus (plural = loci).”
+As explained by BioNinja, “DNA is packaged and organized into discrete structures called chromosomes A gene is a sequence of DNA that encodes for a specific trait (traits may also be influenced by multiple genes) The position of a gene on a particular chromosome is called the locus (plural = loci).”

 What Do The Results Mean?